OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details how to create a visually appealing loading spinner using only CSS.
+This document details the creation of a visually appealing loading spinner using only CSS.
 No JavaScript is required!
-This example utilizes CSS animations and transformations to achieve a smooth, rotating effect.
+This utilizes CSS animations and transforms to achieve the effect.

-**Description of the Styling:**
+## Description of the Styling

-This loading spinner consists of four circular elements arranged in a square.
-Each element rotates independently, creating a dynamic and engaging loading animation.
-The styling uses `border-radius` to create the circles, `animation` for the rotation, and `transform` for positioning.
-The colors are easily customizable by changing the `background-color`.
+This spinner consists of five equally spaced circles arranged in a circular pattern.
+These circles pulsate individually, creating a dynamic loading animation.
+The styling uses keyframes to define the animation and transforms to position the circles correctly.
+We'll leverage CSS variables for easy customization of colors and sizes.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>